scriptlord/scriptlord/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Foluso Kayode
 =====================================================================================================================================

-Software Engineer | AWS Enthusiast | Mentor
+Software Engineer | AWS Architect Certified | Mentor
 ------------------------------------

 Software engineer by day, meme lord by night.
 I turn coffee into code and bugs into features.
 I may not have superpowers, but I can debug like a boss.
 I believe that laughter is the best debugging tool and that the best way to predict the future is to code it.
 Let's build something great together!